GuenterQuast/picoCosmo_dev/README.md

     <https://github.com/GuenterQuast/picoDAQ>.
   - Download all files from this project
     <https://github.com/GuenterQuast/picoCosmo>.

-For your convenience, the sub-directory `whl/` contains the compatible versions of `picoscope` from package `pico-pyhton` and `picodaqa` from package `picoDAQ` as python-wheels, which you may install via *pip install package-<vers\>-<tags\>.whl*.
+For your convenience, the sub-directory `whl/` contains compatible versions of `picoscope` from package `pico-pyhton` and `picodaqa` from package `picoDAQ` as python-wheels, which you may install via *pip install package-<vers\>-<tags\>.whl*.

 ## Configuration and program execution

-Data Acquisition and Analysis can be started using the graphical interface by typing `./CosmoGui.py xxx.daq`, or  optionally, by directly starting the pyhton script for run execution with the command `./runCosmo xxxx.daq`.
+As stated above, data Acquisition and Analysis is started using the graphical interface by typing `./CosmoGui.py xxx.daq`, or optionally, by directly starting the pyhton script for run execution with the command `./runCosmo xxxx.daq`.
-Here, `xxx` is the name of the configuration you want to use, either `Cosmo` for the CosMO panels, or `Kanne` for the `Kamiokanne`
-detector.

 After run start, control is performed via the main window of the BufferManager, which contains the options `Pause`, `Resume`,